mc-dean/jellyfin-docker-alpine/README.md

 # jellyfin-docker-alpine

- Dockerfiles and tools for building alpine based Jellyfin images
+Dockerfiles and tools for building alpine based Jellyfin images and binaries